 As a nine-year-old I, Pepijn de Wit, started playing pool.
-Standing on an empty crate of Coca Cola, firing those balls towards the pocket.
+Standing on an empty Coca Cola crate, firing those balls towards the pocket.
 I’ve dedicated a lot of time to trying to be the best ever since.
 I was obsessed by the game and the satisfying and powerful feeling of winning.
 I became an addict.
 Addicted to the technical challenges.
 Later to the mental challenges as well.

-After finishing high school and putting an end to my pool career, I went to University to study cultural anthropology.
-I had no idea why.
-I just thought it was interesting.
-It turned out to be the best choice I’ve ever made.
+After finishing high school and putting an end to my pool career, I went to university to study cultural anthropology.
+That turned out to be the best choice I’ve ever made thus far.
 This study has broadened my perspective on everything in life and lit up many internal fires.
 Now, more than ever, I want to see the world in order to learn about it and its people.

 Pool, still being my passion, even became part of my study.
 After obtaining a Bachelor degree, I continued with a Masters degree for which I did three months of fieldwork in Yogyakarta, Indonesia.
 It resulted in a thesis titled: ‘Negotiating masculinity in Yogyakarta’s pool centers: A game of skill, contesting and respecting values, and possessions’.